timvw/demo-py-llm-instrumentation/README.md

 ![screenshot of traces in phoenix](./images/openai-traces.png)

-Offcourse you can also capture traces without the opentelemetry-instrumentation app.
+Off course, you can also capture traces without the opentelemetry-instrumentation app.
 Simply configure the OpenTelemetry SDK in your application and run it as usual.

 ```bash